shader-slang/shader-slang.github.io/docs/getting-started.md

             <h3>Machine Learning with Slang
                 <hr>
             </h3>
             <p>The SlangPy package seamlessly bridges the graphics and machine learning ecosystems in Python.
-You can write Slang code to implement complex data structures and algorithms, or to uses rasterization and ray-tracing.
-The Slang code can then be integrated directly into your Python/PyTorch training loop with SlangPy.
+You can write Slang code to implement complex data structures and algorithms, or to use rasterization and ray-tracing.
+Slang code can be integrated directly into your Python/PyTorch training loop with SlangPy.
 No boilerplate, no C++.</p>
-            <p>Get started with <code>pip install slangpy</code>.</p>
             <a class="btn btn-primary " href="https://slangpy.shader-slang.org/">Try SlangPy</a>
         </div>
     </div>